Argyle and Campbell Street bicycle connections

 Stakeholders were given the opportunity to ask questions and were encouraged to provide comment on the project by completing a feedback form.

-The engagement provided some useful feedback used to help refine the design including some suggestions to improve safety.
+The engagement provided some useful feedback used to help refine the design.
+This included some suggestions to improve safety.

 An Engagement Report detailing the comments received and design responses was presented to the 28 April 2021 City Infrastructure Committee.